 Vibrant colours also fill the many Botanical Gardens and parks around the city.
-Santa Catarina Park (Parque de Santa Catarina) is the perfect place to enjoy a leisurely stroll overlooking the CR7 Museum.
-Beautiful flora from across the island (see the next tip!) and all over the world fills Santa Catarina.
+Santa Catarina Park is the perfect place to enjoy a leisurely stroll overlooking the CR7 Museum.
+There’s beautiful flora from across the island (see the next tip!) and all over the world here.
 You will see swans and ducks swimming in the lake while hundreds (if not thousands) of cheeky lizards bask in the sun and run in and out of the rock walls of the park.

 Madeira is home to one of the prettiest flowers of the Strelitzia Reginae family.
 With a striking resemblance to a bird’s beak and bright plumage, the Bird of Paradise can be found almost everywhere in Funchal.
 Take a stroll around Madeira Botanical Garden or Santa Catarina Park and take the perfect Instagram shot of these incredible flowers.

 3. Go up to Monte in a cable car (Teleferico do Funchal)